Whiplash and Auto Injury, Onalaska, WI

 Once the actual injured tissues have been identified, we then develop a program of treatment which will help you get back to normal.
 Chiropractic care is non-invasive, involving no surgery or drugs of any kind.

 In many cases, some gentle spinal adjustments can provide immediate relief of pain associated with your whiplash injury.
 We also incorporate massage therapy and soft tissue techniques, so that the soft tissue affected can be rehabilitated.

 All this will help us restore the normal structure and function of the spine, including re-aligning the spinal curvature which is often misaligned following a car accident.
 Sometimes stretches and exercises are recommended, as well as traction (stretching machines).
 All of these will contribute toward returning you to your pre-injury status.

 Have you been in a recent auto injury?

 You may not have felt any pain in the immediate aftermath of the accident, but it could very well have caused a misalignment in your spine, or in the area around your neck and shoulders.
-Contact us at Live Aligned in Onalaska, Wisconsin so we can give you a free consultation.
+Contact us at Live Aligned in Onalaska, Wisconsin for a new patient consultation.
 If you had an accident awhile ago and have lingering issues we will identify the injured tissues and we’ll be able to recommend a program of treatment that will prevent any further worsening of the problem.